 The RAP group meets bi-monthly and actively monitor the development of the plan, implement actions and report and track progress.
 We have already made important additions to case plans for our Aboriginal young people in care, ensured flags and inclusive signage is displayed at our sites and we have delivered cultural awareness training.

 CatholicCare acknowledges it is the beginning of a journey.
 We are currently developing our next RAP, an Innovate RAP, that will focus on key actions in the areas of relationships, respect and opportunities specific to our business and our area of influence.

 COMMISSIONING OF NGINDI

-In 2020 we commissioned Ngindi – an incredible artwork representing our sites and programs by Carol Sutherland – a proud Wiradjuri women from Western NSW.
-Carol is passionate about social justice and values keeping our story lines, family ties and connections with the mob.
+In 2020 we commissioned Ngindi – an incredible artwork representing our sites and programs by Carol Sutherland – a proud Wiradjuri woman from Western NSW.
+Carol is passionate about social justice and values keeping our storylines, family ties and connections with the mob.

 What does this painting represent?

 The brown, red, blue and green corners represent the services we offer right across the Diocese from the sea, to the country, to the forest and to the red dust.
 The red dust makes you feel at home.
 The circles within represent the meeting places/offices and residential homes within our Diocese.